 - enthusiasm and commitment to the field.

-A driving licence is an advantage.
+A driving licence is an advantage in this line of work.

 Relevant language skills and experience of living or travelling abroad are useful for jobs with international organisations.